 Collaborate with Faculty on Research and in the Lab

-Our courses equip you with the knowledge and skills employers seek, including how to operate state-of-the-art laboratory equipment.
+A degree in chemistry will equip you with the knowledge and skills employers seek, including how to operate state-of-the-art laboratory equipment.
 This includes hands-on experience using nuclear magnetic resonance spectroscopy (NMR), high performance liquid chromatography (HPLC), X-ray crystallography, and mass spectrometry.

 The lab courses will incorporate problem-based learning in which you’ll use different types of chemistry to solve problems of interest.
 You’ll benefit from repeated practice proposing new ways to investigate problems, completing experiments using modern equipment, and analyzing data utilizing a variety of approaches.